 The minute a customer feels like they are losing control, they become panicked.
 If a customer becomes panicked too often, they will look for a way out – that’s how companies lose business to a competitor.

 Hold a customer’s hand, but don’t drag them by it.

 Give your customer the option to choose, but help them make the right decision.

 6. Design for the Head and the Heart

 Many businesses today offer a product or service that has been offered before.
-If you are running a traditional emprise, ensure a modern take.
+If you are running a traditional enterprise, ensure a modern take.
 What’s different, what’s new; how does it catch my eye, turn my head, and capture my heart?

-Give your customer the logical reasons to purchase your product or service, show them how you are unique, let them understand when they should buy from you rather than the competition (what makes you stand out), and supersede their logic with a visceral emotion that drives them to buy.
+Give your customer logical reasons to purchase your product or service, show them how you are unique, let them understand when they should buy from you rather than the competition (what makes you stand out), and supersede their logic with a visceral emotion that drives them to buy.